Timothy C. Hain, MD • Last update: December 1, 2022

 Many people are concerned about airplane travel when they are dizzy.
 They are worried both that they may become even more dizzy when they fly, as well as that their underlying condition causing dizziness may be affected by flying.
 In most cases, these fears are unjustified.
-Flying does two things -- it may induce motion sickness, and it may stimulate the ear through pressure changes.
+Flying does two things that are relevant to dizziness-- it may induce motion sickness, and it may stimulate the ear through pressure changes.
+There is a small literature about "alternobaric vertigo".

 In small planes, dizziness may come from either or both mechanisms.
 In larger planes, the main risk from flying to the ear is from pressure fluctuations in the cabins.
 Large airplanes generally have less of these, and small unpressurized airplanes have the most.